krishraghuram/flaskapp/Notes.md

 			* Added Security and Reliability
 			* User Registrations and Email Confirmations
 			* Change Usernames/Passwords and handle Forgotten Passwords
 		* However, unlike flask-login, it is not ORM and DB agnostic.
-			* It comes with a adapter for SQLAlchemy as stated [here](http://flask-user.readthedocs.io/en/v0.6/limitations.html#supported-databases)
-			* But that is not a big problem.
-[This](https://github.com/lingthio/Flask-User/issues/37) and [this](https://flask-user.readthedocs.io/en/latest/mongodb_app.html) provide a solution for using MongoDB, using MongoEngine.
+The current stable version, v0.6 does not support MongoDB.
+Version 0.9 supports MongoDB, but it is in alpha now.
+Thus, we are going with Flask-Login